 Creatine supplementation is beneficial for a lot of reasons though, and there are minimal downsides, so it is probably worth taking regardless.
 Any reduction in DOMs could just be considered a bonus.

-The exact mechanism behind how taurine really known.
-An explanation that lines up with the same reason why a lot of other nutritional interventions work for reducing DOMS is that taurine may can reduce oxidative stress.
+The exact mechanism behind how taurine works is not really known.
+An explanation that lines up with the same reason why a lot of other nutritional interventions work for reducing DOMS is that taurine may reduce oxidative stress.

-In one study, 50 mg of taurine for 21 days (14 days before and 7 days after the training session) resulted in a significant reduction in DOMS and oxidative stress markers.
+In one study, 50 mg of taurine for 21 days resulted in a significant reduction in DOMS and oxidative stress markers.
 There was no difference in inflammatory markers in this study.

-Another study involving 2g of taurine and 3.2g of BCAAs 3x a day for 18 days also resulted in positive outcomes for these metrics as well.
+Another study involved 2g of taurine and 3.2g of BCAAs 3x a day for 18 days.
+It resulted in positive outcomes for these metrics as well.

 Tart cherry juice is often cited as the best example of this.
-Tart cherry juice consumption, daily for one week, around the time of a marathon dramatically reduced muscle soreness, markers of muscle damage, inflammation and oxidative stress following the marathon.
+Tart cherry juice consumption, daily for one week, around the time of a marathon dramatically reduced muscle soreness.
+It also reduced markers of muscle damage, inflammation and oxidative stress following the marathon.

-Another study that involved 500 mL of ellagitannins extracted from pomegranate two times a day for 9 days showed significant reduction in DOMS compared to the placebo group 2 h after eccentric exercise.
-This study had mixed results though, since 24 to 96 hours later there was no difference between this and placebo.
+Another study involved 500mL of ellagitannins extracted from pomegranate two times a day for 9 days.
+It showed a significant reduction in DOMS compared to the placebo group 2hr after exercise.
+This study had mixed results though since 24 to 96 hours later there was no difference between this and placebo.

-Adding onto this, a study involving 250ml of pomegranate juice 2x a day for 15 days resulted in a reduction in DOMs following arm exercise, but not leg exercise.
+Adding onto this, a study involving 250ml of pomegranate juice 2x a day for 15 days resulted in a reduction in DOMs.
+The weird thing about this study was that it helped following arm exercise, but not leg exercise.

 A study involving blueberry consumption also did not show a reduction in DOMs.